hucik14/rational-linkages/docs/source/index.rst

 SymPy libraries for computations, and Matplotlib for plotting.
 The toolbox is developed at the Unit of Geometry and Surveying, University of Innsbruck, Austria.

 The source code is available as `Gitlab repository`_ hosted by UIBK.
-The installation instructions can be found in the `installation instructions`_.
+The *installation instructions* can be found in the `installation manual`_.

 .. toctree::
    :maxdepth: 2